GoInterject/GoInterject.github.io/wAbout/Financial-Report.md

 ###  Grouped Detail in the Report

-INTERJECT allows for spreadsheet groupings within financial reports, so additional detail can be included and expanded when needed.
+Interject allows for spreadsheet groupings within financial reports, so additional detail can be included and expanded when needed.
 The steps below will demonstrate how to expand grouped areas to view the account level detail included in this report.

 ![](/images/Walkthrough-Financial/09.png)